 How to make WordPress HIPAA compliant website?

-There are multiple steps for making your WordPress HIPAA complaint.
-Starting from secure servers, encryption service for storing and transmission of e-PHI data and access controls, you need to pay special attention to all these and many compliance conditions.
+Start making WordPress HIPAA compliance with the following steps.
+Starting from secure servers, encryption service for storing and transmission of e-PHI data, and access controls. keep special attention to all these and many compliance conditions.
 Let’s cover and see what are the requirements

 There are three main safeguards that need to implemented before making WordPress HIPAA compliant for storing and safely transmission of e-PHI data from the website to storage.

 - Technical safeguards

 - Preventing an unauthorized individual from gaining access to e-PHI.

 - Audit control for the access log to e-PHI and any activity around that.

 - Encryption in motion and at rest for securely transmission of e-PHI from the website and after the e-PHI is stored in the website servers.

 - Anyone who is going to get in contact with e-PHI must be trained with HIPAA guidelines for security and privacy

 - HIPAA compliant web hosting service is a must for hosting e-PHI data and if they are a third party then they must sign BAA (Business Associate Agreement)